Georgia Cost of Living 2025: What Homebuyers Should Know

 Other Key Expenses for Georgia Homebuyers

-Georgia offers a relatively low-cost living environment, ranking as the 12th lowest-cost state according to MERIC.
+According to recent MERIC cost-of-living reports, Georgia has ranked among the lower-cost states nationally, though rankings may vary by year.
 The average homebuyer spends about $50,282 per year on personal consumption, making it one of the more budget-friendly states in the Southeast.

 Utilities, Internet & Energy Expenses